nathanfletcher/jfk-website-nuxt/README.md

 ---

-## Static Fallback & Data Sync
+## Static & Hybrid Fallback Logic

-- If Strapi API is unavailable, blog pages load from `public/blogdata.json`.
-- Individual blog posts (`/blog/:slug`) now attempt to load from `public/blogdata.json` first for faster access, falling back to the Strapi API if not found locally.
+- All blog post pages (`/blog/:slug`) are statically generated at build time using `public/blogdata.json` for maximum SEO and link preview support.
+- If a user visits a blog post page that was not present at build time (e.g., a new post added to the API after deployment), the page will attempt to fetch the post from the Strapi API on the client side and display it if found.
+- If neither static nor API data is found, a "Post not found" message is shown.
 - `scripts/fetchBlogData.js` fetches all posts (with pagination) from Strapi and merges with existing static data.
 - `.github/workflows/fetch-blogdata.yml` runs the script hourly, auto-commits updates, generates `sitemap.xml`, and triggers deployment.